jomivz/jomivz.github.io/_posts/2021-04-21-win-forensics-artifacts.md

 ### *Forensics with RegRipper (credits: [heaxacorn](https://hexacorn.com/tools/3r.html))*

-Forensics comrpomise in registry hives.
+**What is it ?** In a forensics, the table below tend to help identify interesting [regripper](https://github.com/keydet89/RegRipper3.0) plugins to run on which evidences.

-Note: refer to [heaxacorn](https://hexacorn.com/tools/3r.html) for the full listing/mapping of regripper plugins to hives.
+**Note:** refer to [heaxacorn](https://hexacorn.com/tools/3r.html) for the full listing/mapping of regripper plugins to hives.

-Note: Run the plugins for ntuser.dat and userclass.dat, as many as the number of evidences (two per users) collected.
+**Note:** Run the plugins for ntuser.dat and userclass.dat, as many as the number of evidences (two per users) collected.

 | **Hive** | **Interesting Plugin** |
 |---------------|-------------|